 The reason both of these plots do not look smooth is because a state is chosen a random number of times.
 You do not necessarily look at every state the same number of times.
 Though the number of times that a state is chosen is randomized, we ran our code for sufficiently many iterations to ensure accuracy.

+Below is our RMS error plot.